AutoTestFramework/Fikipage_ATF/index.md

 ### 1. How you identified the problem?

   * Current solutions, while offering lots of features, also introduce a lot of overhead and complicated configurations.
 Much needed features like the ones proposed are never aggregated into one application(code versioning, cloud storage etc.).
 Graphical user interfaces are ambiguous due to the need of providing access to every feature;

 ### 2. What you thought is a solution for the problem?

   * An open-source application model, offering as much extensibility as possible and a freemium-based revenue (from plugins and cloud storage space) with the possibility of donations.
   * The solution has to address the main problems: stick to the most necessary features, maintain a simple interface with great performance, offer plugins for special features.

 ### 3. Your plan for customer discovery (short overview before going into detail).

   * There are two types of potential customers:
     * those who do
     * those who do not use automated testing frameworks (but have the need to)
   * Explain our proposed solutions to both types of customers and gather feedback.
 For customers who already use an automated testing framework, see which ones are willing to migrate from an existing platform and learn why others won’t (what the reasons are, what features they’re not willing to give up on etc.)

 ### 4. Describe the process in detail:

 #### 4.1 How you identified your customer segment/s?

   * The main customers will be the big companies that develop web applications because they spend a lot of time for testing.
 Any modification to an application requires a complete regression testing of the entire application to see if any other sections of the applications have been affected.
   * At the same time, this testing process should be done as quickly as possible to make changes in production to repair some bugs or to bring new features.
 The solution for these companies would be to automate this process by writing automated tests and running them quickly on an infrastructure that our application will provide.

-#### 4.2 How you reached them, how you collected information from them (focus groups, face-to-face interviews, questionnaires, online forms/questionnaire, email collection on landing page etc)?
+#### 4.2 How you reached them, how you collected information from them?
 Include the questions that you asked and all of your findings.

   * To interact with potential clients we decided to contact companies interested in this topic, so we interviewed representatives of the participating companies but also partners of the "ROMANIAN TESTING CONFERENCE" (https://romaniatesting.ro), which takes place annually in Cluj.
   * So we created an online survey that was distributed to testers within interested companies.
 This survey included the following questions: